open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/dashboardservice.md

 # Dashboard Service

-This schema defines the Messaging Service entity, such as Kafka and Pulsar.
+This schema defines the Dashboard Service entity, such as Looker and Superset.

 **$id: https://open-metadata.org/schema/entity/services/dashboardService.json**